j-easy/easy-rules/site/user-guide/rules-engine.md

     </tbody>
 </table>

-The `skipOnFirstAppliedRule` parameter tells the engine to skip next rules when a rule is applied.
+* The `skipOnFirstAppliedRule` parameter tells the engine to skip next rules when a rule is applied.

-The `skipOnFirstFailedRule` parameter tells the engine to skip next rules when a rule fails.
+* The `skipOnFirstFailedRule` parameter tells the engine to skip next rules when a rule fails.

-The `rulePriorityThreshold` parameter tells the engine to skip next rules if priority exceeds the defined threshold.
+* The `rulePriorityThreshold` parameter tells the engine to skip next rules if priority exceeds the defined threshold.

-Silent mode allows you to mute all loggers when needed.
+* The `silentMode` allows you to mute all loggers when needed.

 You can specify these parameters through the `RulesEngineBuilder` API: